thoughtspot/thoughtspot.github.io/_appliance/hardware/parameters-cluster-create.md

 ---
-title: [Parameters of the cluster create command]
+title: [Parameters of the tscli cluster create command]
 last_updated: [12/19/2019]
-summary: "Learn the parameters of the cluster create command."
+summary: "Learn the parameters of the tscli cluster create command."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 {: id="using-cluster-create"}
-## Using the cluster create command
+## Using the tscli cluster create command
 To install your appliance, you must install the cluster.

 1. **Copy the release tarball** In your Terminal (Apple) or using [Winscp](https://winscp.net/eng/index.php) (Windows application), copy the downloaded release tarball to /home/admin/ and run the cluster installer as shown below.<br>